Thornclaw1/commascript/README.md

 ### L

-Returns the length of a list or dictionary
+Returns the length of a list, dictionary, string, or number

 #### Examples